I am an aspiring science-fiction author who wants to inform others in their journey for the truth. Join me in that

 To provide thorough details in such comparisons, I will proceed to describe the characteristics of HubPages as I compare it with Steemit.
 If you want to find out exactly what Steemit is all about and what it has to offer you, then you need to go to its main introductory page.

 Despite the handful of articles that Hubbers have written about Steemit, it surprises me how many Hubbers there still are who know nothing about Steemit.
-At the same time, I have discovered that there are many members of Steemit who have no idea what HubPages is and have never heard of it.
-Perhaps if enough members from both writing sites read this Hub of mine here, then that wall of mystery will forever be eliminated.
+At the same time, I have discovered that many members of Steemit have no idea what HubPages is and have never heard of it.
+Perhaps if enough members from both writing sites read this article, then that wall of mystery will forever be eliminated.
 Both writing sites are competitive.
 However, are they really in competition with each other?
-This Hub of mine here will help you decide for yourself.
+This article will help you decide for yourself.

 HubPages Is More User-Friendly Than Steemit